Multi-Modal Multi-Task (M3T) Federated Foundation Models for Embodied AI: Potentials and Challenges for Edge Integration: Background and Related Work

 \subsection{FMs for Embodied AI}

-FMs have evolved rapidly, starting with single-modal LLMs (e.g., BERT, GPT-3, and PaLM), showcasing strong text generation/comprehension~\cite{loukili2024email}.
-This was followed by multi-modal FMs, such as CLIP, DALL-E, and Imagen, enabling zero-shot classification and text-to-image generation~\cite{jamal2024perception}.
-Recently, M3T FMs (e.g., Gato, Kosmos-2, and GPT-4) have emerged, aiming for general-purpose AI that learns/reasons/acts across diverse tasks and modalities using unified architectures~\cite{ferruz2024anniversary}.
-Although FMs are new to embodied AI, some pioneering works exist: RT-1~\cite{brohan2022rt} trained a transformer on 130k robot trajectories; RoboCat~\cite{bousmalis2023robocat} explored cross-embodiment learning; and SayCan~\cite{ahn2022can} and ChatGPT-for-Robotics~\cite{vemprala2024chatgpt} applied LLMs for planning and code generation.
-These studies show the promise of FMs in embodied AI but assume \textit{centralized} training and overlook the modularity of modern M3T FMs, an aspect we will explore in the context of FFMs.
+FMs have evolved rapidly, starting with single-modal LLMs (e.g., GPT-3), followed by multi-modal FMs, such as DALL-E. More recently, M3T-FMs (e.g., GPT-4) have emerged, aiming for general-purpose AI that learns/reasons/acts across diverse tasks and modalities.
+Although FMs are new to embodied AI, some pioneering works exist: RT-1~\cite{brohan2022rt} trained a transformer on robot trajectories; RoboCat~\cite{bousmalis2023robocat} explored cross-embodiment learning; SayCan~\cite{ahn2022can} and ChatGPT-for-Robotics~\cite{vemprala2024chatgpt} applied LLMs for planning and code generation; UniAct~\cite{zheng2025universal} studied FM-driven actions for embodied AI agents; ECBench~\cite{dang2025ecbench} proposed a benchmark to evaluate FM-enabled embodied AI agents.
+These studies show the promise of FMs in embodied AI but assume \textit{centralized} training and overlook the modularity of modern M3T-FMs, aspects that we explore in this work.